 Table 1.
 Level of lead measured in protein powder samples by ConsumerReports.org

-• National Sanitation Foundation (NSF) International certification limit: 10.0 µg per serving, an independent organization that tests and certifies dietary supplements against specific standards set by the group, to ensure they meet rigorous safety standards.
+The National Sanitation Foundation (NSF) International certification is an independent organization that tests and certifies dietary supplements against specific standards set by the group, to ensure they meet rigorous safety standards.

 Note that the IRLs reflect total exposure per day, rather than per serving of one product.

-Limitation 3: Trace amounts of lead are present in our food system.
+Limitation 3: Trace metals exist naturally in food

 Estimated Lead Levels in Common Foods vs Protein Powders